 Who do you see as a competitor?
 How does that compare to your customers’ view of the market?
+What is your current market share?
 Do you have a handful of key players to monitor, or should you focus on marketplaces like Google Shopping or eBay?
 Do some competitors become more crucial at different times of the year?
 These are vital questions that you need to answer to properly inform your pricing strategy, and therefore your approach to competitor price monitoring.

 3. Choose which products to price compare

 To gather actionable pricing data through competitor price monitoring, you must first identify which of your products to monitor.
 A common approach is to select 20% of products which make up the lion’s share of your sales.
 This approach will ensure that your existing customers (and new customers with a similar profile) are happy with your prices, but it doesn’t tell the whole story.
 What if, for example, your worst-selling products are only performing so poorly because you’re way out on price?
 Many retailers have gained considerable additional revenue from setting the prices of their long-tail products to competitive rates following a price monitoring exercise.

 All in all, it is advisable to select as broad a set of products to monitor as you can, bearing in mind that you have to have sufficient time and resources to act on the intelligence when it lands.

 4. Determine the frequency of collection